This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Yet, when I became a parent, I never once thought that I would tell my kids that Santa wasn’t real.
-However, what Chris and I did determine was that if they began asking questions we would not skirt around the truth.
+However, what my husband and I did determine was that if they began asking questions we would not skirt around the truth.
 If they asked outright, we would be honest.

 That time came quicker than either of us could have imagined.
 Nan, at age four, sat in the back seat behind me.
 I was driving along, and the question came: Mama, is Santa Claus real?